-- Each Member State should consider how to organise its market surveillance in order to make it most appropriate for the specific national conditions. - MSAs should consider whether in-house personnel should be used for all market surveillance activities or if external expertise should be used. - MSAs should consider whether proactive and preventative activities should be carried out in order to inform manufacturers, their representatives and importers about the regulations that are in force or will come into force. - MSAs should consider if the results of market surveillance activities should be published or made publicly available in other forms. - MSAs should consider how to cooperate with national Customs authorities in market surveillance. - MSAs should consider being involved in national (and EU or even international) standardisation committees for the development of EN test standards for harmonisation. - MSAs should consider taking part in the formulation of a national position on proposed new legislation, especially regarding enforceability. - MSAs should cooperate and provide each other and the Commission with information in order to assist the application of these Directives e.g. through the ADCOs and by electronic means of communication.
+- Each Member State should consider how to organise its market surveillance to make it most appropriate for the specific national conditions. - MSAs should consider whether in-house personnel should be used for all market surveillance activities or if external expertise should be used. - MSAs should consider whether proactive and preventative activities should be carried out to inform manufacturers, their representatives and importers about the regulations that are in force or will come into force. - MSAs should consider if the results of market surveillance activities should be published or made publicly available in other forms. - MSAs should consider how to cooperate with national Customs authorities in market surveillance. - MSAs should consider being involved in national (and EU or even international) standardisation committees for the development of EN test standards for harmonisation. - MSAs should consider taking part in the formulation of a national position on proposed new legislation, especially regarding enforceability. - MSAs should cooperate and provide each other and the Commission with information to assist the application of these Directives e.g. through the ADCOs and by electronic means of communication.

-&lt;sup>15 The European Commission provides a broad range of guidance relevant to the use of test standards by authorities. http://ec.europa.eu/growth/single-market/european-standards/vademecum/index\en.htm
+16 The European Commission provides a broad range of guidance relevant to the use of test standards by authorities. http://ec.europa.eu/growth/single-market/european-standards/vademecum/index_en.htm